EliasSAsmar/Wimbledon-Predictor/README.md

 ## 🙏 Acknowledgments

-- ATP for providing comprehensive match data
+- jeff sackman for all match data
-- Tennis analytics community for insights
+- Inspiration from GreenCode on youtube
 - Open source ML libraries (scikit-learn, XGBoost)

----

-**Built with ❤️ for tennis analytics and machine learning**